Connect with us

 RELATED: Mombasa Unveils Big Plan to Tackle Traffic Congestion

-The firm was tasked with converting the two innermost lanes of Thika Road into special lanes for buses – a job that involves remodelling of the road to include BRT facilities such as boarding stations and footbridges to ease access to the buses.
+The firm was tasked with converting the two innermost lanes of Thika Road into special lanes for buses – a job that involves remodelling the road to include BRT facilities such as boarding stations and footbridges to ease access to the buses.

 A park-and-ride facility was to be built in Kasarani, where motorists heading to the city can park their cars and ride the BRT buses for the rest of the journey.